InnerSourceCommons/InnerSourceLearningPath/product/05-shared-ownership.md

 On the other hand for contributors it is important that code review is not a last stage quality gate.
 Instead it is a way for continiously guiding contributors through the code development process ideally leading to better results faster.
 For that to work out in practice there needs to be time and space for team building - but across traditional team boundaries.
-Having at least a vague understanding of the differing cultures in teams makes misunderstandings much less likely and the contribution process much more smooth.
+Having at least a vague understanding of the different cultures in teams makes misunderstandings much less likely and the contribution process much more smooth.

 In particular when host teams are flooded with contributions product managers that otherwise focus only on their local team need to take a more global perspective:
 * Help the team understand different priorities for incoming contributions depending on overall company strategy.